elvismt/DOCS/AboutUEFI.md

 # My own important note

 The author of this text is adamw from https://www.happyassassin.net/.
-I am copying it here to make sure that such a great material about UEFI firmware will not vanich from the web.
+I am copying it here to make sure that such a great material about UEFI firmware will not vanish from the web.

 # Let's get to it